 More than 100 countries around the world have enacted data protection regulations to help control the access and use of personal and private data.
-These global efforts to help protect personal data and prevent data breaches, have been in response to the large increase in data incidents that have evolved over the past few years.
-Data breaches are happening more frequently, with the first breach of 2019 occurring less than 24 hours into the New Year.
+These global efforts to help protect personal data and prevent data breaches have been in response to the large increase in data incidents that have evolved over the past few years.
+Data breaches are happening more frequently with 2019 deemed by Help Net Security as the worst year ever for data security.

-Experian disclosed data breach trends from the previous year in a recent report forecasting 2019 trends.
-Trends included biometric hacking, skimming, disabling wireless communications, cloud vendor data breaches and emerging risks for the online gaming community.
+Experian disclosed data breach trends from the previous year in a recent report forecasting 2020 trends.
+Trends included phishing, hacking, “deepfake” video and audio technology, online hacktivism, and e-skimming for mobile payments.
 The common thread woven into each of these trends, is the fact that they are all facilitated through electronic devices.
 Devices we use every day and upgrade regularly.

 Implementing a comprehensive disposal plan for all electronics will always be necessary to ensure both consumers and businesses of data protection.
 A company’s IT asset disposition (ITAD) plan must consider protection against various types of threats, as well as compliance with existing regulations.
 It is important to be familiar with all local and regional regulations, but there are some that may affect you, no matter where you, or your business, is located.

 Here is a list of some regulations affecting global IT asset disposition today.